Ricardosgeral/relier/README.md

 - If more than one USB drive is plugged in (not recommended!), data will be saved in the *first drive* being found.
 - Data in the *CSV* files is ***never deleted*** automatically.
 If a file with the same name already exists in the USB drive or in the Micro SD card, data is placed in the file but bellow the last row already there.
-This means that multiple tests may be collected in the same filename (not desirable).
+This means that multiple tests may be collected in the same file (not desirable).
 I think it is preferable to set each test in an individual file.

 ### Internet connection available (Ethernet or WiFi)